Partners and Key Personnel

 Zhaohui holds an M.S. and a B.S. in Structural Engineering, both from Southeast University, Nanjing, China, and has been published in Building Structure, Structural Engineers and CTBUH’s International Journal of High-Rise Buildings.

-Carrie Villani, Director of Marketing for LERA Consulting Structural Engineers (LERA), has shown her leadership skills and passion for the AEC industry throughout her career.
-At LERA, Carrie works closely with firm Partners and Associates on marketing, communications and business development efforts promoting LERA’s long tradition of innovative design and advances in technology that has brought them to the forefront of the structural engineering profession across the world.
+Carrie Villani, Director of Marketing for LERA Consulting Structural Engineers (LERA), has shown her leadership skills and passion for the real estate industry throughout her career.
+At LERA, Carrie manages the marketing team and works closely with firm Partners and Associates on marketing, communications and business development efforts promoting LERA’s long tradition of innovative design, exceptional forensics and loss consulting services and advances in technology that has brought them to the forefront of the engineering profession across the world.

 Carrie is a dedicated member of the Society for Marketing for Professional Services New York Chapter (SMPS-NY).
-She has served as the Chair of the Coordinators Club since 2013, leading an initiative of education and knowledge sharing for developing marketers that serves to enhance their careers in the AEC industry.
-She is a past Board Member for the Commercial Real Estate Women of New York (CREW-NY) and is a committed leader and member for numerous other AEC and real estate industry groups including New York Building Congress, The Architectural League, Council on Tall Buildings and Urban Habitat, and ACE Mentor’s New York Chapter.
-She is an Associate Member of the American Institute of Architects.
+Carrie is the Chair of SMPS-NY’s Coordinators Club leading educational seminars and is a committed leader and member for numerous other AEC and professional service groups including Commercial Real Estate Women, Council on Tall Buildings and Urban Habitat, Legal Marketing Association, New York Building Congress, American Institute of Architects and ACE Mentor’s New York Chapter.

 Carrie was honored as a Pioneering Women in Real Estate by Sokol Media, with an Outstanding Women in the Construction Industry Award from the Women’s Builders Council, a National Convention Scholarship from CREW-NY and was awarded Marketer of the Year in 2017 by SMPS-NY.